 - Use their location or time zone to deliver emails at the right time.

-- Use behavioral triggers we discussed already.
+- Use behavior data and behavior-driven campaigns.
 They can help you personalize email messages too.

 This is another incredibly powerful email copywriting strategy to increase open rates.